grafana/piechart-panel/README.md

 More instructions on the Grafana CLI tool can be found in [Grafana CLI](https://grafana.com/docs/grafana/latest/administration/cli/).

-You must have Grafana 4.6 or newer installed to run this plugin.
-You can get it here : <https://grafana.com/grafana/download>
+You must have Grafana 4.6.5 or newer installed to run this plugin.
+You can get it here: <https://grafana.com/grafana/download>

 ## Alternative installation methods